Stone Pipe Company

 From 1809 to 1851 the Water Works Company became the sole supplier of water to the city.
-Orders for about 70 miles of pipe were the placed with the Stone Pipe Company.
+Orders for up to 70 miles of pipe were the placed with the Stone Pipe Company.

 In 1809 a quarry and mill were established at Fox Hill near Guiting Power to produce the pipes with the new production process using the local Guiting limestone.
 Soon up to 30 tons of pipes were leaving the works each day along the poorly maintained turnpike roads, mainly to Gloucester docks.

 mail coaches from the Cheltenham to Gloucester turnpike due to its poor state of repair.
 In 1811, in a letter to the trustees of the new road between Staverton and Cheltenham, he

 threatened to do it again or to take legal action to enforce the road's repair.